-How to Decorate a Mantel {3 Ways}
+How to Decorate a Mantel: My Favorite Mantel Decor

 For the first attempt I, OF COURSE, had to just go wild with plants.
 Because why the heck not?
-We all know I’m a little obsessed with decorating with all the plants I can, so this one was really fun for me.
+We all know I’m a little obsessed with decorating with all the greenery I can, so this one was really fun for me.

 You may or may not be able to tell, but this is a solid mix of real and faux plants.
 I wanted to make it look really full, but many of my live plants are too big to fit under the television, so I had to pull from my faux collection.